QuickBooks Blog

 5. Payment terms

-To increase the likelihood of receiving invoice payments on time, provide clear details about payment expectations.
+To increase the likelihood of receiving invoice payments on time, be sure to provide clear details about payment expectations.
 Your payment terms should specify the amount of time the buyer has to pay for the agreed-upon purchase.

 Choose invoicing terms that encourage early or advance payment to maximise your cash position and the likelihood of getting paid.
-You may choose to collect half of the payment upfront or partial payments over time or require immediate payment upon completion.
+You may also choose to collect half of the payment upfront, collect partial payments over time, or require immediate payment upon completion.

 There are many different invoice payment terms, so it’s important to choose the right payment terms for your business.
 The chart below shows some of the common payment terms you may choose.